Pura Belpré: Legacy

 In the Bronx, New York Public School 64 on Walton Avenue near 170th Street has been named after her.
 In 2022, 109th Street and Lexington Avenue in East Harlem was named Pura Belpré Way.

 A documentary film about the life and work of Pura Belpré was produced in 2011, and is available for viewing at the Centro de Estudios Puertorriqueños at Hunter College.

 The Pura Belpré Papers, held at the Archives of the Puerto Rican Diaspora, Center for Puerto Rican Studies "are an important source for the study of Puerto Rican children's literature, folk tales, and legends.
 They are valuable for examining relationships between the Puerto Rican community and a major institution such as the New York Public Library.
 Additionally, the papers document the formation and organizational development of the Puerto Rican community in New York City."

+Some juvenile biographies have been published teaching children about the life of Pura Belpré with some having both English and Spanish editions.
+Examples include Planting Stories: The Life of Librarian and Storyteller Pura Belpré by Anika Aldamuy Denise (with the Spanish language edition title being Sembrando historias: Pura Belpré: bibliotecaria y narradora de cuentos), Pura's Cuentos: How Pura Belpré Reshaped Libraries with Her Stories (with the Spanish language edition title being Los Cuentos de Pura Belpré) by Annette Bay Pimentel, The Life of / La vida de Pura (a bilingual English/Spanish book) by Patty Rodriguez and Ariana Stein, and She Persisted: Pura Belpré by Meg Medina, Marilisa Jiménez García and Chelsea Clinton (with the Spanish title being Ella persistió: Pura Belpré).